The Comprehensive Guide on How To Write a Call To Action

 - Drive phone calls?

+Learning how to write a call to action starts with knowing what options are available.
 These are some of the most common types of CTAs to implement within your company’s content:

-- Lead CTAs – Encourage further engagement with your brand.
+Encourage further engagement with your brand.
 Common examples include free trial offers, no-obligation quotes and product demonstrations.
 Neil Patel reports that offering a free trial when a new visitor comes to your site can increase conversions by 328% over CTAs that ask users to buy something on their initial visit.

-- Continue CTAs – Often appear on blog posts and long-form content.
+Often appear on blog posts and long-form content.
 After a teaser, the audience can click through to read the rest of an interesting item.
 The image below is a good example from Michael’s; readers who are inspired by the image can click through for a free pattern to make the jewelry pictured.

-Text Elements of an Effective CTA
+Text Elements of an Effective Call

 Search engine optimization firm CrazyEgg identified three key aspects of a click-worthy CTA.
 They recommend including: